Octopus vs OVO (2023 Comparison)

 Conclusion: Both OVO and Octopus offer a range of tariffs to suit different customer needs.
 Octopus offer 100% renewable electricity as standard, whereas OVO do not.
 OVO do offer more options though, with 1 or 2-year fixes available to new customers.
 We’ll have to call this one a draw.

-OVO vs Octopus: What’s the difference in price?
+OVO Energy vs Octopus: What’s the difference in price?

 • Dual fuel supply